HediDar/weatherAppAssignement/README.md

 - if you refresh your app, all the modification that you've made (ex: pining to favorite and searching for other capitals) will be lost

--i did not make filters or any search options on any of the tables that are displayed
+- i did not make filters or any search options on any of the tables that are displayed